wagov/wasocshared/public/threat-activity.md

 # WA SOC - Recent Threat Activity (December 2022)

 **Phishing activity remains high** across all organisations with multiple incidents detected weekly.
-Please refer to the below guides are effective controls to ensure all external and internal signins are appropriately monitored.
+Please refer to the below guides to ensure all external and internal signins are appropriately monitored.

 - [Tips for preventing against new modern identity attacks (AiTM, MFA Fatigue, PRT, OAuth)](https://jeffreyappel.nl/tips-for-preventing-against-new-modern-identity-attacks-aitm-mfa-fatigue-prt-oauth/)
 - [How to implement Defender for Identity and configure all prerequisites](https://jeffreyappel.nl/how-to-implement-defender-for-identity-and-configure-all-prerequisites/)